otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/08-timer-control-and-graphics-class_.md

     // Draw a rectangle
     graphics.DrawRectangle(Pens.Blue, new Rectangle(10, 20, 100, 50));

+    // Alternative way to draw a rectangle graphics.DrawRectangle(Pens.Blue, 10, 20, 100, 50);

     // Fill a rectangle with a colour graphics.FillRectangle(Brushes.Red, new Rectangle(10, 20, 100, 50));